 Obviously, all places work a little differently and it's very important to make sure you go to a reputable piercing studio with clean conditions, good reviews (check Yelp and Google the shit out of your piercer), and experienced staff — but you already knew that.
 Having said that, know your experience shouldn’t be too far off from how it works at Body Electric.
 Here’s how it goes down.

-After you pick your jewellery and sign the proper forms, the piercing room will be closed for privacy.
+After you pick out your jewellery and sign the proper forms, the piercing room will be closed for privacy.
 First, the jewellery is sterilised with a machine.
 The nipple is cleaned with alcohol and a surgical scrub, then it’s dotted with a marker before you are asked to lie down on the piercing table — just in case you pass out.
 "Nine times out of ten, the client wants a horizontal piercing," Thompson says.

 Then, the nipple is clamped.
 “Some piercers don’t use clamps on the nipple, but I do because it makes the whole process a little faster,” Thompson says.
-A few deep breathes and in goes the needle.
+A few deep breaths and in goes the needle.
 (If they pull out a piercing gun, put on your top and run!)
 Your piercer will then put your jewellery in, apply pressure to stop any bleeding, and place a bandage over the piercing.

 Is bleeding normal?